 - Simplify rent calculations and increase the minimum rent In 2014, RHA raised the minimum rent from \$50 to \$75 to save HCV HAP expense and PH operating subsidy.
-Based on current rental market conditions, RHA proposes to increase the minimum rent in FY 2024 to \$100. - Landlord Incentive Program - RHA will amend this activity to allow for an automatic payment of the second month to the landlord.
-Furthermore, the payment amount will be modified to ensure the landlord receives the actual contract rent amount for the unit rather than the monthly HAP amount.
-In addition, to provide more of an incentive to landlords who lease to RHA's HCV participants, RHA is proposing to implement a re-lease bonus and a landlord referral bonus. - Redetermination of rent reasonableness as a result of a change in contract rent RHA will continue to waive the requirement for rent reasonableness determinations provided that the new requested rent amount is a change of 10% or less but proposes to automatically approve requests that are at or below the current HCV payment standard.
+Based on current rental market conditions, RHA proposes to increase the minimum rent in FY 2024 to \$100. - Landlord Incentive Program the actual contract rent amount for the unit rather than the monthly HAP amount.
+In addition, to provide more of an incentive to landlords who lease to RHA's HCV participants, RHA is proposing to implement a re-lease bonus and a landlord referral bonus.